 Good Physical Health

 Having proper rest is vital to have healthy physical health.
-Lack of rest can cause a nurse to fall sick easily because of fatigues.
-For example, severe headache due to being swamped with work load or stress from dealing with a stubborn patient.
+Lack of rest can cause a nurse to fall sick easily because of fatigue.
+For example, severe headache due to being swamped with workload or stress from dealing with a stubborn patient.
 If the nurses were to fall sick during working hours, it affects their work and they might also spread their illness to the patients.
 Having good physical health is vital especially now during the pandemic season because the COVID-19 virus can also be spread easily from nurses to patients if the nurses are not in good physical health to take care of themselves.

-Nurses can easily be burned out because they are usually caught between their work policy and providing better care for their patient.
+Nurses can easily be burned out because they are usually caught between their work policy and providing better care for their patients.
 This is because they forget that just like self-care is important too.
 Neglecting themselves for work can have a huge impact on their emotional well-being.
 This is because with a lack of rest when nurses are stressed, they might not manage their emotions properly, which means they have a lower resilience.
 This affects them a lot both professionally and personally.
 Proper meal breaks during work and taking vacation breaks occasionally, can help the nurses to build better resilience in their work.

 Having a higher turnover rate from nurses can affect not only themselves but also the entire healthcare system, to it being understaffed.
 Nurses who did not get proper breaks might feel pressure from their work and resign from their jobs.
 This affects the healthcare system since they could not manage the number of healthcare cases that are piling up because of being understaffed.
 Not only that, with the rise in COVID-19 cases, most nurses have developed post-traumatic stress disorder and anxiety which has made them worry they might get infected while at work and spread the virus to their family and friends, leading to them not getting any breaks in between to meet their social circle.
 This has caused a huge impact on their life.
 As a way to combat the virus and also spend some time with their family, some nurses have been found to resign from their work, which leads to the healthcare system being understaffed.
 In case they were infected, the nurses were also worried about spreading the virus from one patient to another and also to their colleagues.
 This is because of the messed up ratio of patients to nurses.
 Some nurses have left their job because they could not deal with the pressure of juggling many cases at once, especially since the rise in the number of COVID-19 cases were not showing any signs of slowing down.
 With a proper break schedule, the turnover rate would have been low and the healthcare system would have enough nurses to help in combating the pandemic.